-(2) A joint agency created under IC 8-1-2.2.

-(b) Section 7 of this rule does not apply to a municipally owned or cooperatively owned utility or a joint agency created under IC 8-1-2.2.

-(Indiana Utility Regulatory Commission; 170 IAC 4-8-2; filed Aug 31, 1995, 10:00 a.m.: 19 IR 26; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-170130227RFA)
+(2) A budget for the energy efficiency plan, including budgets for each energy efficiency program and demand response program.

+(3) A cost-benefit analysis as required by IC 8-1-8.5-10(j)(2) using one or more of the following tests:

+(A) Participant cost test.

+(B) Ratepayer impact measure.

+(C) Utility Cost.

+(D) Total Resource Cost.

+(E) Other reasonable tests accepted by the commission.

+A utility is not required to express a test result in a specific format, however, results must include the total costs and total benefits used in each calculation and the benefit-cost ratio for the specific test.

+(4) Projected changes in customer consumption of electricity resulting from the implementation of the energy efficiency plan.

+(5) A description of how the energy efficiency plan is consistent with the commission analysis.

+(6) A description of how the energy efficiency plan is consistent with the utility’s IRP, including copies of relevant portions of the utility’s most recent IRP.

+(7) Identification of any preference to any customer class potentially resulting from implementation of an energy efficiency program or demand response program.

+(8) A description of the lost revenues and financial incentives sought to be recovered or received by the utility.

+(9) The effect, or potential effect, in both the long term and the short term, of the energy efficiency plan on the electric rates and bills of program participants compared to the electric rates and bills of customers of nonparticipants.

-SECTION 3.
+SECTION 20.
 170 IAC 4-8-3 IS AMENDED TO READ AS FOLLOWS:

-170 IAC 4-8-3 Purpose
+170 IAC 4-8-3 Home Energy Efficiency Assistance Programs

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

 Affected: IC 8-1-8.5; IC 8-1.5

 Sec.
-3. (a) In order to facilitate compliance with the Ind.
-Code § 8-1-8.5-10, and other federal and state environmental statutes and regulations, as applicable, the commission has developed a regulatory framework that allows a utility an incentive to meet long term resource needs with both supply-side and demand-side resource options in a least-cost manner and ensures that the financial incentive offered to a DSM program participant is fair and economically justified.
-The regulatory framework attempts to eliminate or offset regulatory or financial bias against DSM, or in favor of a supply-side resource, a utility might encounter in procuring least-cost resources.
-The commission, where appropriate, will review and evaluate the existence and extent of regulatory or financial bias.

-(b) In order to comply with the National Energy Policy Act of 1992 (16 U.S.C.
-2621 and 16 U.S.C.
-2622 effective October 24, 1992, P.L.102-486 Stat.
-2795), the commission will review and evaluate the impact the utility’s proposed demand-side management program may have on small privately owned business, as specified in section 8 of this rule.

-(c) To ensure a utility’s proposal is consistent with acquiring the least-cost mix of demand-side and supply-side resources to reliably meet the long term electric service requirements of the utility’s customers, the commission, where appropriate, will review and evaluate, as a package, the proposed DSM programs, DSM cost recovery, lost revenue, and shareholder DSM incentive mechanisms.
+3. (a) A utility shall not include a home energy efficiency assistance program for qualified customers offered by a utility, as described in IC 8-1-8.5-10(h), in the cost effectiveness analysis under section 2 of this rule.

+(b) The commission shall approve program costs and lost revenues associated with a home energy efficiency assistance program.
 (Indiana Utility Regulatory Commission; 170 IAC 4-8-3; filed Aug 31, 1995, 10:00 a.m.: 19 IR 27; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-170130227RFA)

-SECTION 4.
+SECTION 21.
 170 IAC 4-8-4 IS AMENDED TO READ AS FOLLOWS:

-170 IAC 4-8-4 Demand-side management program evaluation
+170 IAC 4-8-4 Evaluation, Measurement and Verification Plan

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

-Affected: IC 8-1-8.5; IC 8-1.5
+Affected: IC 8-1-8.5

 Sec.
-4. (a) When seeking commission approval for cost recovery, DSM incentives, or lost revenue, a utility shall develop and submit to the commission an EM&V planto assess implementation and quantify the impact on energy and demand of the demand-side resource.
-The EM&V plan must include the following:
+4. (a) When seeking commission approval for cost recovery, financial incentives, or lost revenue under section 5, section 6, and section 7 of this rule, a utility shall develop and submit to the commission an EM&V plan to assess implementation and quantify the impact on energy and demand of each energy efficiency program and demand response program.
+The EM&V plan must include the following for each energy efficiency program and demand response program:

-(1) The type and timing of the measurement activity used to evaluate a demand-side resource.
+(1) The type and timing of the measurement activity.

-(2) The process where the result is used to modify the impact estimate for future planning and design of the demand-side program.
+(2) The process used to modify the impact estimate for future planning and design of the program.